DimensionSoftware/instant-skeleton/README.md

 7. What is "develop.com" and why am I seeing a blank page?

-       Update your /etc/hosts file to include the developing &amp; cache domains:
+       + Prefer to specify your own domains for local development?
+Simply update the package.json; otherwise, append your /etc/hosts to include the develop &amp; cache domains:

             $ echo "127.0.0.1 develop.com cache2.develop.com cache3.develop.com cache4.develop.com" >> /etc/hosts

-       Prefer to specify your own domains for development?
-Simply update the package.json.
+8. What about cacheability?

+       + Since etags &amp; proper cache-control headers are automagically set on every Page, and sessions stream in real-time on page load, all pages are completely cacheable!
+The idea is to persist personalization in user sessions.

+9. Does this work with io.js?

+       Absolutely!

 ## Contributors &amp; Idea Factories